Dargaville High School Curriculum Course - Science

 Study Courses

 There is a varied selection of additional Study Courses students can select from.
-We operate a range of successful academies (Building, Hospitality, PITA and Police) as well as accessing FarNet and Te Kura courses.
+We operate a range of successful academies (Building, Hospitality, PITA and Services) as well as accessing FarNet and Te Kura courses.
 Talk to the Careers Advisor, to find out further information.

 Year 9 Course Structure